dpsenner/mqtt-presentation/src/PRESENTATION.md

 * Designing topics can be challenging
 * Designing payloads can be challenging
 * A publisher may assume that a subscriber is listening, when in fact it is not
-* Assuring delivery of messages involves additional topics and overheads
+* Assuring delivery of messages to subscriber involves additional topics and overheads
 * Hiding information from subscribers (can be solved with encryption)
 * Rogue publishes by malicious or faulty nodes (can be solved with signatures)